zeux/zeux.github.io/_posts/2025-03-31-measuring-acceleration-structures.md

 radv does not implement this optimization at this time; importantly, in addition to this impacting memory consumption significantly, I would expect this also has a significant impact in ray tracing cost - indeed, my measurements indicate that radv is significantly slower on this scene than the official AMD driver, but that is a story for another time.

 Now, what happened in AMD's 2024.Q4 release?
 If we trace the source changes closely (which is non-trivial as the commit structure is erased from source code dumps, but I'm glad we at least have as much!), it becomes obvious that what has happened is that fp16 box nodes are now enabled by default.
 Before this, box nodes used fp32 by default, and with that change many box nodes would use fp16 instead.
-There are some specific conditions when this would happen - if you noticed from the radv structs, fp32 box nodes have one more `reserved` field and fp16 box nodes don't - this field is actually used to store some extra information that may be deemed important on a per-node basis in some cases.
+There are some specific conditions when this would happen - if you noticed from the radv structs, fp32 box nodes have one more `reserved` field and fp16 box nodes don't - this field is actually used to store some extra information that may be deemed important on a per-node basis in some cases[^18].
 But regardless, the *perfect* configuration for RDNA2/3 system seems to be:

 - 2 triangles per 64-byte leaf = 32 bytes/triangle
 - 64-byte fp16 box * 1/3 * 1/2 = 11 bytes/triangle